yagyashahi7/Secured_Blockchain_Based-Electronic_Voting_System/README.md

 ## 🧠 Project Summary

 The system integrates a fingerprint scanner, LCD, physical voting buttons, and a Raspberry Pi with blockchain protocols.
 Fingerprints are hashed and verified before votes are encrypted and transmitted to the Ethereum blockchain (via Ganache) in real-time.
-This ensures data cannot be tampered with and eliminates single points of failure — improving both resilience and trust in the voting process.
+This ensures data cannot be tampered with and eliminates single points of failure,improving both resilience and trust in the voting process.

 ## 🔧 How to Set Up and Run the Project